-Complete: Without a doubt it is the strongest point of this app, the number of options, filters and benefits that it offers us allows us to cover all the possible needs of the user to find the desired place.
+Logistics: Without a doubt it is the strongest point of this app, the number of options, filters and benefits that it offers us allows us to cover all the possible needs of the user to find the desired place.

 Available on all operating systems: The app has been developed for both Android and iOS, so it covers all operating systems, which means that the entire user community can access its functionality without problem.

-Affordability: Although the app is mainly focused on people with mobility difficulties, including some accessibility option, even if it is minimal, can be really rewarding, especially for users with more disabilities than mobility.
+Accessibility: Although the app is mainly focused on people with mobility difficulties, including some accessibility option, even if it is minimal, can be really rewarding, especially for users with more disabilities than mobility.

 Tutorial: Adding a tutorial or help section that guides the user on all the app's features would be appreciated, since many users may be left halfway in accessing the entire world of possibilities offered by the application.